KarynaMisnik/SQL-notes/README.md

 📍 Types include Document (MongoDB), Key-Value (Redis), Column (Cassandra), Graph (Neo4j).

 📍 Commonly used in big data, real-time apps, and web applications.

+# Relational Model

+The relational model is built around the concept of a **relation (table)**, which sets it apart from earlier record-based models.
+**Records (rows)** exist only within relations, and all data in the model is stored or represented as part of a relation.